Boogie-woogie: Derivative forms

+Boogie-woogie in painting

 Piet Mondrian is one of many European artists who had moved to New York in 1940 to escape World War II.
 He was introduced to boogie-woogie music one of his first nights in New York and immediately fell in love with it, along with the city itself.
 Soon after he started to incorporate a little boogie-woogie into his paintings.
 Mondrian's appreciation grew for boogie-woogie when he started aligning his goals with the goals of it, 'the destruction of melody is the destruction of natural appearance and the construction through continuous opposition is dynamic rhythm.'